Actions that do not require a building permit or notification

 Accessory buildings, façade and installations

-• Ridge height may be up to 3.0 metres measured from the average ground level.
+- The ridge height may not exceed 4 metres, measured from the average ground level.

 Façade changes